You're Using Essential Oils All Wrong—Here's What You Should Be Doing

 You should also think twice if you have a pet since essential oils can be toxic to animals.
 They can cause unsteadiness, depression, or low body temperature in dogs and cats who come in contact with them, or vomiting, diarrhea, or depression in dogs and cats who ingest them, according to the ASPCA.
 In general, diffusers are okay to use if you have pets, but you should avoid essential oils altogether if you own a bird or another pet with breathing issues, according to the organization.
 (Related: How to Get Rid of Cellulite Using Essential Oils)

-Diffusers are a good starting point for essential oil newbies, and a better option than sniffing them straight from the bottle in general, says Goldstein.
+Essential oil diffusers: If you have zero clue how to use essential oils, diffusers are a good starting point, and a better option than sniffing them straight from the bottle in general, says Goldstein.
 Adding a few drops to a steamer or pot of boiling water is another more potent option.
 (Check out these diffusers that double as tasteful decor.)

-When it comes to cooking with or ingesting essential oils, avoid anything that's not labeled as safe for consumption.
+Cooking with or ingesting essential oils: When it comes to cooking with or ingesting essential oils, avoid anything that's not labeled as safe for consumption.
 And even if it does have the all-clear, there may be risks involved.
-"I've actually read from my colleagues that some essential oils, when taken internally, can cause distress over the long term because they are so potent," says Goldstein.
+"I've actually read from my colleagues that ingesting some essential oils can cause distress over the long term because they are so potent," says Goldstein.
 If you want to try cooking with essential oils, Lutzi suggests topping bread with coconut oil, butter, or ghee and honey infused with lemon, lavender, rose, or orange essential oil.

 Step #3: Choosing the Right Essential Oil for Your Needs

 Now comes the fun part: selecting an oil based on what you're trying to achieve.
 Lavender is one of the best gateway oils, according to Goldstein, since it has few associated side effects.
-You can dilute it into a DIY linen mist to promote sleep.
+You can dilute it with water an alcohol into a DIY linen mist to promote sleep.
 Here are a few more standouts:

 - For pain relief: Arnica oil is often used to relieve muscle aches and soreness.
 Studies suggest it may help speed up bruise healing and reduce pain.